 This course is split into two sections: one part multivariable calculus and one part differential equations.
 You will learn how to describe surfaces and solids in 3D and higher dimensions, integrate in different coordinate systems, and discover some fundamental differential equations which govern related laws in materials science.
 The goal of this course is to learn and understand the mathematics that will appear in later courses.

-The laws of thermodynamics are the laws that govern matter and how it behaves in our universe.
-This course actually answers the question, “Why does anything happen in the universe?”, and before you start making references to The Hitchhiker’s Guide to the Galaxy, the answer is, ‘To lower the Gibb’s Free Energy’.
-Thermodynamics deals with all of the nitty-gritty details of chemical equilibrium and is essential in understanding material processing, material degradation and many other subjects you’ll be taking in your upper years.
-This course is also part of the 3rd year Mineral engineering curriculum so you will likely be sharing a classroom with 3rd year mins.ally answers the question, “Why does anything happen in the universe?”
+This course actually answers the question, “Why does anything happen in the universe?”
 Before you answer ‘42’, I will save you the trouble.
 The answer is, ‘To lower the Gibb’s Free Energy’.
 Now, if you already knew that from other courses, don’t fear.
 You don’t spend the entire semester doing just that.
 Thermodynamics deals with all of the nitty-gritty details of chemical equilibrium.
 It may feel like this course has no overarching ideas, but try to keep sight of the bigger picture - Gibbs Energy.

-Despite what CIV100 might have you believe, matter is always in motion.
-Atoms, whether they are arranged as a solid, liquid or gas, are in constant motion.
-What you don’t learn is the result of that motion, and how materials scientists take advantage of this tendency to predict, create and modify materials.
+Despite what CIV100 might have you believe, things are always in motion.
+One of the first things you learn about matter is that it is made of atoms in constant motion.
+What you don’t learn is the result of that motion, and how materials scientists take advantage of that bumping around to do some crazy things.
 In Diffusion and Kinetics, we cover two of the most important basic building blocks to understanding materials phenomena: diffusion, the bulk atomic motion of matter due to a concentration gradient and kinetics, the study of the rate at which phenomena on the atomic and molecular level occur.

 How do we describe bulk atomic motion in various media?